datarail/DrugResponse/python/docs/getting_started.rst

 		 )

-Gating only on controls |dissapointed|
+Gating corrections using control wells
 --------------------------------------

 Automated gating does not always work well, in which case you can apply the automated gating from control wells for a given cell line across corresponding treatment wells.
+In the first line of code below, by setting ``control_based_gating=True``, automated gating is run only on the control plates.
+The results are saved in .csv and .pdf files with the prefix ``control_summary_``.
+The function also returns a second dataframe ``dfg`` that contains information on the gates in the control wells.
+In the second line, the script is run a second time with the arguement ``control_gates=dfg`` so that errors in automated gating are corrected based on control gating.

 ::

-   dfs = rccg.run(obj, ndict, dfm,
+   dfs, dfg = rccg.run(obj, ndict, dfm,
                        control_based_gating=True)
+   dfs2 = rccg.run(obj, ndict, dfm, control_gates=dfg)

 Additional plotting functions